Vitamin A: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 High levels of vitamin A in our bodies can cause skin disorders, nausea, vomiting, muscle problems and liver damage.
 It can be particularly harmful during pregnancy as it increases the risk of birth defects.
 Harmful doses of vitamin A can be reached through food supplements, so pay attention.

-Healthy adults, including during pregnancy and lactation, are advised not to have more than 3000 μg RE per day, which is about four times the recommended amount for this vitamin.
+Healthy adults, including during pregnancy and lactation, are advised not to have more than 3000 μg RE per day, which is about four times the DRV for this vitamin.
 It’s also recommended that postmenopausal women who are at greater risk of osteoporosis, should not have more than 1500 μg RE per day, as it could increase the risk of bone fracture.

 Before taking vitamin A supplements, check with your doctor or consult a registered dietitian/nutritionist to discuss if there’s any value or risks in adding a supplement to your diet.